rodoulak/desalsim/Tutorials/Tutorial.md

 |                                   | Plant overhead costs: 5% of annual OPEX                           |

-### 6. Treatment chains comparison
+### 6. Treatment trains comparison
-In comparison file, results from different treatment chains are summarised.
-Indicators are formulated to compare the treatment chains.
+In comparison file, results from different treatment trains are summarised.
+Indicators are formulated to compare the treatment trains.

 #### Import results
 First, import the results from the two examples.